greggelong/firefly/README.md

 With this trait you can more clearly see the synchronization.

 In the next version perhaps the color trait can affect the agents differently, perhaps there movement (speed, direction, etc)

+However you must note well that the there are only 7 color traits but many more possible ranges of charge times, flash dispositions and flash lengths.
+You will often see that the fireflies have conformed in color, but not in charge times or flash lengths.
+You can gather the flies together with your blue dot to facilitate the exchange of traits.